New York's Green Roof Tax Abatement Program: Next Steps

 all of the city’s rooftops: our friends at The Nature Conservancy have started the ball rolling with an initial inventory of rooftops in their recent Green Roof mapping report! ;

-how many rooftop retrofits applications are typically submitted per year;
+a tally of how many rooftop retrofits applications are typically submitted per year;

-*Under the current CSO consent order between the City and the State, the NY State Dept. of Environmental Conservation (DEC) has mandated that NYC manage the 1st inch of rainfall on 10 % of the impervious surfaces (~8,000 acres) in the combined sewer area of the city with Green Infrastructure practices by 2030.
+___________________________________________ *Under the current CSO consent order between the City and the State, the NY State Dept. of Environmental Conservation (DEC) has mandated that NYC manage the 1st inch of rainfall on 10 % of the impervious surfaces (~8,000 acres) in the combined sewer area of the city with Green Infrastructure practices by 2030.
 SWIM was instrumental in encouraging the inclusion of GI solutions in the Consent Order.

 **While the latest revision to the program is a positive step forward, we hope that, in the future, the abatement amount for properties citywide will be higher.
 Here is a link to our full blog post on the proposed program renewal in 2019.
 SWIM has long called for a higher abatement amount that would truly cover the cost of installing a green roof in NYC.
 See our historical timeline of involvement with the program here.